monsoonmaelstrom/book2/book2.md

 “A good one,” Gavin agrees.

 He does.
 It takes the wind out of my sails.
-I’m still not used to having magic as a tool that I can use, and I honestly forget about it more often than not, and the fact that I spent the last couple of days with malusium working its way out of my system doesn’t help.
+I’m still not used to having magic as a tool that I can use, and I honestly forget about it more often than not.
+The fact that I spent the last couple of days with malusium working its way out of my system doesn’t help that either.

 “Fine.”

 I sit down on the bed next to Hazel’s limp body.
-We’re all crammed into a tiny three room flat Davy found or borrowed, and Hazel’s occupying the only bed.
+We’re all crammed into a tiny three room flat Davy found, borrowed, or stole, and Hazel’s occupying the only bed.
 I’ve never seen her like this, and it terrifies me.
 There was that time in Ponchar after she restored my memory where she was asleep for three days, but that was different.
 I was also asleep for two of the three of those days, but more importantly she *looked* like she was just asleep then.

 Even in the pass when Davy tied her to her horse, then tied me to mine, and she was out for days, she didn’t look this bad.
 But she could have stopped that any time she wanted.
 I don’t think she can stop whatever this is.

 Right now, she looks like she’s dying.
 Her complexion is sallow and she has dark circles under eyes.
 She’s barely breathing.
-I keep having to check that she’s still alive, which just serves to illustrate how irrational I’m being, since if I’m still alive she must be too.
-I don’t need to check, but I still keep doing it.
+I keep having to check that she’s still alive, which just serves to illustrate how irrational I’m being, since if I’m alive she must be too.
+I don’t need to check, but I keep doing it.

 I wrap my palm around hers.
 It engulfs her entire hand.
 Her skin feels cold, and every time I touch her, I worry that it’s going to be the last time.
 It’s hard to breathe around that thought.
 It feels like my chest is being squeezed from the inside out.